BlueTogepi/sgcu63-recruitment/README.md

-# SGCU63 Front-end/Back-end Engineer Recruitment
+# SGCU63 Front-end/Back-end Engineer Recruitment Answers

-To all SGCU front-end/back-end engineer candidates, <br />
-please read and follow the instructions in `ISD SGCU63 Software Engineer examination.pdf`.
+Programming Langauge: Python3
+Specification: python=3.7.7

+For Prob#2 and Prob3, built-in stardard library is used, so the answer files are uploaded alone For Prob#1, third-party libraries are used as followed:
+  - beautifulsoup4=4.9.0
+  - requests=2.23.0
+If needed, the conda environment package is attached inside the Prob#1 folder ("prob1_env.yml")
+Note: it is actually that all of the 3 prob answers use the same conda environment, though Prob#2 and Prob#3 don't use the third-party libraries